 Benefits of working at Ubele Initiative

-Staff have the option to work out of one of our spaces, Wolves Lane Horticultural site which is based in North London or 3Space International House located in Brixton, South London.
-These spaces offer great opportunities for networking and meeting great thinkers, established businesses and entrepreneurs.
-Meeting new people from diverse backgrounds will enable you to grow and acquire more knowledge.
+Staff have the option to work out of one of our designated London offices.
+We have a shared office space located in Wood Green, London.
+This space offers great opportunities for sharing ideas, networking and meeting great thinkers and business owners.
 We have adopted the office occasional hybrid working model where staff meet on designated days for collaboration and teamwork.

 We have a committed approach to learning and development.
 As a staff member you will have access to the events, learning bites and workshops we host, as well as mentor support.
 Our team attends one week training in Europe each year.